Why This Matters

 Intertextuality and Pastiche

-• Texts deliberately reference, quote, or rework other literary works—creating layered meaning that rewards well-read audiences while questioning originality itself
+- Texts deliberately reference, quote, or rework other literary works, creating layered meaning that rewards well-read audiences while questioning the very idea of originality.

-• Pastiche differs from parody in its affectionate, non-mocking imitation; it celebrates rather than critiques its sources, reflecting postmodernism's rejection of hierarchies between "high" and "low" culture
+- Pastiche differs from parody in a specific way: pastiche imitates affectionately and without mockery, while parody imitates in order to critique or ridicule.
+Pastiche celebrates its sources, reflecting postmodernism's rejection of hierarchies between "high" and "low" culture.

-• Positions all literature as conversation rather than isolated creation—every text exists within a web of influences, and postmodern works make this explicit
+- All literature is positioned as conversation rather than isolated creation.
+Every text exists within a web of influences, and postmodern works make this explicit rather than hiding it.

 Techniques That Fragment Coherent Narrative